decibelplaces/drush_compass_docs/README.txt

 Syntax:
 $ drush [command] [theme_name]

-(Note: you don't have to remember paths, all you need to know is the theme machine name)
+(Note: you don't have to give the path, Druah knows it from the theme machine name)

 Commands:
 clean